-Growing marijuana is not easy.
+Growing marijuana is not easy, and figuring out the best soil for growing marijuana can take some time.
 There are so many variables, so many decisions to be made, it’s enough to give a marijuana grower an anxiety attack!
 One thing that I always try to keep in mind when I am growing marijuana is to research and prepare ahead of time.
 For some reason, a lot of people think that growing marijuana is easy.
 It’s only when they are weeks in that they realize they are in over their head.
 In an attempt to salvage the crop, the marijuana grower starts doing drastic things to improve the marijuana plants.
 Plan ahead, it’s well worth it.

-The first thing that you will need to determine is whether you want to grow marijuana hydroponically or organically using soil.
+The first thing that you will need to determine the best soil for growing marijuana is whether you want to grow marijuana hydroponically or organically.
 I will save hydroponics for another article, since this article deals only with soil.
-One of the biggest questions that I always get is, ‘what is the best soil for growing marijuana?’
+One of the biggest questions that I always get is, “what is the best soil for growing marijuana?”.
 Luckily for readers, I have a recipe for quite possibly the greatest marijuana growing soil of all time.
 It was invented by the legendary Subcool.
-Here is Subcool’s Super Soil Recipe which originally appeared on Cannabis Culture:
+Here is Subcool’s Super Soil Recipe which originally appeared on Cannabis Culture.

 I always start with at least 6-8 large bags of high quality organic soil.
 The selection of your base soil is very important so don’t cut corners here.
 I cannot begin to discuss all the different products but I will discuss a few in this article.
 A good Organic soil should cost between 8-10$ per 30# bag.
 I want you to get a real good idea what I consider a balanced soil to be so take a look at the ingredients of a product called Roots Organic: